 The Extended Learning Institute offers both fixed-time and continuous registration courses.
 Therefore, a student may start many E.L.I. courses at any time.
 Registration may take place on a campus or by mail through E.L.I.
-Call the Extended Learning Institute for complete registration information.
+Call the Extended Learning Institute for complete registration (703) 323-3347.